 Your initial enrollment period for Medicare lasts from 3 months before your 65th birthday until 3 months after.
 During this time, most people choose to enroll in Part A.

 If you or your spouse choose to continue working, you may want to continue coverage under your employer-sponsored group health plan.
 In these cases, you’ll be eligible for a special enrollment period later on.

 You can also choose to enroll in a Medicare Advantage plan or switch to a new one during the open enrollment period.
-This periods runs from January 1 through March 31 each year.
+This period runs from January 1 through March 31 each year.

 The most important thing to remember when selecting a Medicare supplement or Medicare Advantage plan is that not all plans are structured the same way.
 Here are some things to consider before choosing a plan: